$ellibate

 Recordings of crank calls to Hermès stores

-Originally performed at PAM Residencies, Los Angeles, in November 2018, $ellibate, is a collaboration with multimedia and performance artist, Kai Simone Daniels, as co-choreographer and performer, interdisciplinary sculptor, Philip Košćak, multidisciplinary artist, Miranda J Friedman, and sound artist, Joshua Oduga.
+Originally performed at PAM Residencies, Los Angeles, in November 2018, $ellibate, is a collaboration with multimedia and performance artist, Kai Simone Daniels, as co-choreographer and performer, interdisciplinary sculptor, Philip Košćak, multidisciplinary artist, miranda j friedman, and sound artist, Joshua Oduga.

 A multi-iteration work examining how consumers attempt to fulfill unconscious attachments to social roles, living by images via the maintenance of consumerist behavior.
 Recordings of crank calls to Hermès stores are mixed with video and music in which looping femme voices represent consumerism as a track on which target demographics are susceptible to being stuck.
 The piece explores through comedy how buyers can comfortably slide into a futile cycle to replace all other goals and ambitions with the pursuit to mirror societal ideals.

-Originally performed at PAM Residencies, Los Angeles, in November 2018, $ellibate, is a collaboration with multimedia and performance artist, Kai Simone Daniels, as co-choreographer and performer, interdisciplinary sculptor, Philip Košćak, multidisciplinary artist, Miranda J Friedman, and sound artist, Joshua Oduga.
+Originally performed at PAM Residencies, Los Angeles, in November 2018, $ellibate, is a collaboration with multimedia and performance artist, Kai Simone Daniels, as co-choreographer and performer, interdisciplinary sculptor, Philip Košćak, multidisciplinary artist, miranda j friedman, and sound artist, Joshua Oduga.

 A multi-iteration work examining how consumers attempt to fulfill unconscious attachments to social roles, living by images via the maintenance of consumerist behavior.
 Recordings of crank calls to Hermès stores are mixed with video and music in which looping femme voices represent consumerism as a track on which target demographics are susceptible to being stuck.
 The piece explores through comedy how buyers can comfortably slide into a futile cycle to replace all other goals and ambitions with the pursuit to mirror societal ideals.

-Similar to Friedman’s previous work, $ellibate implements participatory research and collaboration, in which the artist creates with and directs a team of artists as experts in each of their respective media.
-In the performance at PAM Residencies, Los Angeles, in November 2018, Kai Simone Daniels and Friedman initiate rudimentary choreography.
+Similar to friedman’s previous work, $ellibate implements participatory research and collaboration, in which the artist creates with and directs a team of artists as experts in each of their respective media.
+In the performance at PAM Residencies, Los Angeles, in November 2018, Daniels and friedman initiate rudimentary choreography.
 Movement is humorously cued by audio and the flashing of visual cues in the video, which are designed to look like Instagram call-to-action buttons, i.e. “Buy Now.”
 As in Friedman’s previous work, the simple choreography and basic cues symbolize the ease and willingness one can comfortably enact what they are told to do by patriarchy, in this case, in the form of capitalism.

 The arduousness of the performers’ impulse to continually pluck the regrowth in their maintenance of the hair, as well as the disrupted audio, increase the difficulty to reach Hermès.
 An original audio score includes calls to Hermés set to music created by Joshua Oduga with a synthesizer.
 Interruptions take the form of found music, often of fammes covering cis male-written lyrics and of looping moaning femme vocals, and audiobook clips from Lorrie Moore’s “A Gate at the Stairs.”
 The excerpt from Moore's novel is a first person narrative about a woman buying a reading lamp from a catalogue based on the photo of a man and his "model wife," and her attempt to bring the image into her own reality is an example of buyer futility.
 The clip comedically concludes with, "The lamplight was as bright as the noon sun, and as I studied next to him, Reynaldo could not sleep. ...
 I turned off the light and fell behind in my reading."